cdiggins/heron-language/README.md

 ### Module Variable Declarations

-Variables declared at the module level cannot be modified.
+Variables declared at the module level cannot be rebinded.
 Apart from that module variables are the same as regular variables.

 ### Imports